Board of Trustees

 Patrick M. Kenney

-Prior to managing Cape Lookout, Kenney served as the Planning Branch Chief at the NPS Denver Service Center.
-He began his NPS career in 1990 at Big Cypress National Preserve as a natural resource manager.
-He was effective at obtaining funding and successfully completing numerous natural resource restoration projects, as well as being involved in an array of planning issues within the preserve.
+Earlier in his career, Kenney served as Planning Branch Chief at the NPS Denver Service Center.
+He began his NPS career in 1990 at Big Cypress National Preserve as a natural resource manager, where he successfully secured funding and completed multiple natural resource restoration projects while engaging in a broad range of planning initiatives.

-Kenney has a Bachelor of Science in Zoology from the University of Wisconsin-Madison.
-He is a graduate of the Federal Executive Institute – Leadership for Democratic Society and is a Project Management Institute certified Project Manager.
+Kenney holds a Bachelor of Science in Zoology from the University of Wisconsin–Madison.
+He is a graduate of the Federal Executive Institute’s Leadership for Democratic Society program and is a Project Management Institute–certified Project Manager.

 Allen L. Louderback